Best Hotels in London: Mayfair, Soho & South Bank (2026)

 Price: £700–12,000/night | Location: 1 Grosvenor Place, Belgravia

-The Peninsula London (opened 2023 — the Peninsula Hotels group’s first European property, 50 years in planning and development) is the most anticipated hotel opening in London in decades — the extraordinary building (designed by Hopkins Architects, the extraordinary copper façade, the extraordinary position adjacent to Hyde Park Corner), the extraordinary facilities (the finest hotel spa in London, the extraordinary Lobby restaurant with the Hyde Park Corner view), and the extraordinary Peninsula service standard (the most technically precise service in any London hotel — the Peninsula tradition of extraordinary attention to detail).
+The Peninsula London (opened 2023 — the Peninsula Hotels group’s first European property, 50 years in planning and development) is the most anticipated hotel opening in London in decades.
+The building, designed by Hopkins Architects with a copper façade, sits directly adjacent to Hyde Park Corner; the facilities include what is arguably the most complete hotel spa in London and the Lobby restaurant with its Hyde Park Corner view.
+Above all there is the Peninsula service standard — the most technically precise service in any London hotel, in the group’s tradition of obsessive attention to detail.

 The West End and Covent Garden